Does Indexing Comments Help Your SEO?

 If you don’t have comments enabled on your blog yet, it’s time for you to add them!
 Fortunately, you have a lot of options at your fingertips for getting SEO-friendly comments to your blog posts.

 Your first option is to enable comments through the native content management system (CMS) that you use for your blog.
 WordPress, Wix, and most other blog providers all have built-in comment systems that allow your readers to talk about your blog posts.
+You can also further manage those comments with plugins.

 These are typically the best comment systems to use since you can manage them in the same space where you update your actual blog.
 There aren’t any plugins or add-ons required — you just click a button to enable comments and enjoy the results.

 If you haven’t built your blog on one of those systems, you can still add it to your website.
-Most blogging platforms give you the option to integrate your blog directly into your website.
+Most blogging platforms for businesses give you the option to integrate your blog directly into your website.
 It might cost a little up front, but it’ll streamline your blog’s structure and generally make it easier to add new posts.

 If you’re in a pinch, you can also use other comment clients on your blog.
 Systems like Disqus are widely used, even for blogs that are based on do-it-yourself platforms.